Manually creating optimized Windows images for Horizon VMs

 VMware Tools is a set of services and modules that enable several features for better management of, and seamless user interactions with, guests operating systems.
 For example, Tools can run scripts that automate OS operations and can synchronize the time in the guest operating system with the time on the vSphere host.
 You must install Tools in vSphere based VMs used for desktop and application pools.

-- From the Summary tab for the VM in vSphere Web Client, click on Actions and click on Install VMware Tools.
+- From the Summary tab for the VM, click on Actions and click on Install VMware Tools.

 - Click MOUNT.